ianyfchang/QPC/README.md

 3. The way for obtain feature genes
  We used two ways to obtain genes, one is all cells

-4. Find all markers for each cell types with different parameters We used FindAllMarkers() which is find markers for every cluster compared to all remaining cells in Seurat to find genes.
+4. Find all markers for each cell types with different parameters.
+We used FindAllMarkers() which is find markers for every cluster compared to all remaining cells in Seurat to find genes.
 ```R
 # Use three parameters for min.pct
 seurat.markers <- FindAllMarkers(seurat,